k0retux/fuddly/docs/source/tutorial.rst

 Tutorial
 ********

-In this tutorial we will first see how to use the basic UI of ``fuddly``.
-Then we will walk through basic steps to create a new data model and the way to define specific disruptors, and finally we will see how to use ``fuddly`` directly from an advanced python interpreter like ``ipython``.
+In this tutorial we will begin with the basic UI of ``fuddly``.
+Then we will see how to use ``fuddly`` directly from an advanced python interpreter like ``ipython``.
+Finally, we will walk through basic steps to create a new data model and the way to define specific disruptors,

 Using ``fuddly`` simple UI: ``FuzzShell``